Helsinki-NLP/OPUS-MT-leaderboard/README.md

 scores/deu-ukr/top-comet-scores.txt
 ```

+Scores for other models than OPUS-MT will be stored in the same way in the sub-directory `external-scores`.

 ### File Formats

 All leaderboard files follow a very simple format with two TAB-separated values and rows sorted by score.
 The columns are: